phongduong/my-portfolio/portfolio/posts/goals-in-2020.md

 * Begin my blog
 * Start a new job

-In 2020, I have some goals:
+In 2020, there are some goals I want to archive:

 * Begin mobile development
 * Continue travelling because in 2019 I didn't travel much